meltyourface/blank/posts/Spirits/Ancestral-Invocation-Mantra-for-Protection-Guidance/index.md

 Om Ancestribus Invoco, Aeterni Sapientia et Tutela Nobis (1 time) - In the name of the Ancestors, I invoke eternal wisdom and protection for us

-Rhythmic Pattern and Melody: This mantra can be performed with a slow and steady rhythm accompanied by sacred instruments such as drums, bells, or singing bowls to enhance the vibrations and resonance of the chant.
+**Rhythmic Pattern and Melody**: This mantra can be performed with a slow and steady rhythm accompanied by sacred instruments such as drums, bells, or singing bowls to enhance the vibrations and resonance of the chant.

 Instructions for Ritual: